alexeysas/sdc-path-planning/README.md

 ## Next steps

-Although car drives smoothly along highway there are couple of issue enchantments to work this.
+Although car drives smoothly along highway there are couple of issue enchantments to work with to achive better behaviour.

+* Sometimes car stuck in a right lane becouse central is slower and it is costly to change lane there, however left lane is free -so double lane change might be benefitial.
+The idea is to make fastest lane as a goal Lane and design additional const fuction to penalize lanes far from goal lane.

+* Sometime there is rare issue which make car to change lane to slower lane with car just before it which is extremely hard to debug due to rarity of conditions.
+Although, this lane changes rarely leads to accident as car often able to adjust speed to avoid accident- the driving behavior looks strange and dangereus.
+So need to find efficient way to deal with this issue.